thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 not present in the token by making an association at a Verifier between the reference value and other token claim values - for example, the Implementation ID.

+This claim MAY be present in a PSA attestation token.

 ~~~
 {::include cddl/psa-certification-reference.cddl}